Seraphinite Gemstone Meaning and Properties

 The Seraphinite gemstone also commonly exhibits chatoyancy, also referred to as the cat’s eye effect.
 The fibrous structure alters how light passes across the gem, giving it a movable silky or wavy appearance based on how it’s viewed.

 In many cases, Seraphinite has a slightly striped appearance, too.
-Along with deep forest green layers, you may see much lighter segments, potentially closer to seafoam green.
+Along with deep forest green color layers, you may see much lighter segments, potentially closer to seafoam green.
 Each color section can also feature minor variations in hue.
 As a result, every piece of Seraphinite stone tends to appear highly unique, even when compared to other Seraphinite gems taken created from the same larger piece.

 Where Is Seraphinite Found?

-Seraphinite is primarily found in one region on the entire planet, essentially in the spot it was originally discovered.
+Seraphinite is a stone primarily found in one region on the entire planet, essentially in the spot it was originally discovered.
 Initially, Seraphinite was unearthed near Lake Baikal, which is in the eastern Siberian region of Russia.

 While that region remains a main source, some deposits have been found elsewhere.
 Austria, Switzerland, Turkey, and the United States all have deposits